‘Winning a medal doesn’t make him Jewish’: Israel’s gymnastics champion tumbles into marriage controversy

 Those who cannot comply look for wedding workarounds.
 Most travel abroad to get hitched — nearby Cyprus is a popular venue — and then register as married back home.
 With travel restricted under the pandemic, dozens of couples were married in Zoom ceremonies conducted by county officials in Utah.

 Dolgopyat’s family immigrated to Israel 12 years ago from Ukraine, according to the many biographies that have appeared since he edged out a Spaniard to become Israel’s first gold medal gymnast.
-(The country’s only previous gold medal was won in windsurfing).
+(The country’s only previous gold medal was won in windsurfing.)
 His father’s family is Jewish; his mother’s is not.

-When the athlete landed at Ben-Gurion Airport on Tuesday, the crowd not only waved flags and sprayed champagne.
+When the athlete landed at Ben Gurion Airport on Tuesday, the crowd not only waved flags and sprayed champagne.
 The welcomers also blew shofars, the traditional Jewish ram’s horn.
 Having Dolgopyat treated as a Jewish hero, one without a Jewish mother, could make him an emblem for a more expansive view of Judaism.

 “Who is a Jew and who can marry are two existential questions that Israel has failed to grapple with in its 72-year history,” said Rabbi Uri Regev, head of the group Hiddush-Freedom of Religion for Israel.

-Advocates have already whittled away at the rabbis’ lock on some issues, with recent Supreme Court rulings opening up avenues of conversion to Judaism and a new budget that breaks opens kosher certification to greater competition.
+Advocates have already whittled away at the rabbis’ lock on some issues, with recent Israeli Supreme Court rulings opening up avenues of conversion to Judaism and a new budget that breaks opens kosher certification to greater competition.
 Regev said he thinks Dolgopyat could now personalize and popularize the issue of marriage.

-“The battle for who controls marriage is age old,” he said.
+“The battle for who controls marriage is age-old,” he said.
 “But when you have an individual who is heralded by not just the public but the cabinet and the prime minister, that has the capacity to move forward that which already enjoys the support of the silent majority.”